ilceltico/nsdudf/README.md

     model = utils.load_model("model.pt", device)
     ```
     These pre-trained weights are used for all the experiments in the paper (ablations obviously excluded).
+2. Define the function `udf_and_grad_f`

+    You can find two examples in [example_extract_mesh.py](example_extract_mesh.py).

+    This function computes the UDF and the gradients for `N` input query points.
+Expected output shapes are `(N)` for the UDF and `(N,3)` for the gradients.

+    If possible, we suggest normalizing the mesh to a [-1,1] bounding box as shown in the example; it is not mandatory.
-2. Compute the Pseudo-SDF by calling:
+3. Compute the Pseudo-SDF by calling:
     ```
     pseudo_sdf = compute_pseudo_sdf(model, lambda query_points: udf_and_grad_f(query_points, object), n_grid_samples=resolution, batch_size=10000)
     ```
     with the required resolution.

-    `udf_and_grad_f` is a function you should define, and for which you can find examples in the example file, which computes the UDF and the gradients for a wanted object (neural or not).
-If possible, we suggest normalizing the mesh to a [-1,1] bounding box as shown in the example; it is not mandatory.
 The batch size can be adjusted to avoid excessive memory usage.

     Note: the Pseudo-SDF has shape `(resolution-1, resolution-1, resolution-1, 8)`, because it contains a sign configuration for each grid cell.
 It is not a true SDF, hence the name.
 This means that SDF-based algorithms should be slightly modified to retrieve the signs correctly.
-3. Mesh the output.
+4. Mesh the output.

     The output can be meshed using Marching Cubes, which we provide with a slight interface modification to accept our Pseudo-SDF input.
 You can mesh it with a different algorithm and a corresponding interface modification.
     ```